-Now, although I did stay true to the amount of food coloring in the original family recipe, I did make a few small changes.
+Although I did stay true to the amount of food coloring in the original family recipe, I did make a few small changes.
 For one thing, the original recipe calls for shortening, and I decided to use unsalted butter instead.
-It’s not that I never use shortening any more, it’s just that I generally prefer butter.
-And also, that’s what I had on hand the day I made the cake!
-If you prefer shortening in cakes, go for it!
+It’s not that I never use shortening anymore, it’s just that I generally prefer butter.
+And also, that’s what I had on hand the day I made the cake.
+If you prefer shortening in cakes, go for it.
 I also added an extra tablespoon of cocoa powder, the original recipe called for only one tablespoon.
 I think everything else is pretty true to the original.

 I thought this really was a great cake.
 For one thing, it’s absolutely beautiful.
-But it’s also got a great flavor, although the flavor is really kind of hard to describe.
+But it also has a great flavor – although the flavor is really kind of hard to describe.
 Just trust me, it’s good.
-It was also very moist, which is my favorite kind of cake!
-And although the original recipe says you can frost it with either buttercream or cream cheese frosting, I really do recommend the cream cheese!
+It was also very moist, which is my favorite kind of cake.
+And although the original recipe says you can frost it with either butter cream or cream cheese frosting, I really do recommend the cream cheese!

 Update 2/4/09: I also turned this cake recipe into Red Velvet Cupcakes, just in time for Valentine’s Day!

 1 teaspoon baking powder